telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/how-to/validation-to-column.md

 ---
-title: Set a validation rule to a column range
+title: Set Validation Rules to Column Ranges
-page_title: Set a validation rule to a column range
+page_title: Set Validation Rules to Column Ranges
 description: "Learn how to set a valdiation rule to a specific column range in Kendo UI Spreadsheet."
 slug: howto_validationtocolumn_spreadsheet_widget
 ---

-# Set validation to column
+# Set Validation Rules to Column Ranges

 The example below demonstrates how to set a validation rule to a column range.

-The demo will [range.validation](http://docs.telerik.com/kendo-ui/api/javascript/spreadsheet/range#methods-validation) to apply the validation rule to the specific range.
+It uses the [`range.validation`](/api/javascript/spreadsheet/range#methods-validation) to apply the validation rule to the specific range.

 ###### Example